mrciolino/wiki-backup/timeline.md

 - In the end, Arn's Rebellion is crushed, **Duke Othniel** is executed for treason, and a new elvish **Duke Feno Herfiel Lozzit Vrintia** is put in charge of Arnsworth.
 Arnsworth would remain under elvish occupation for 445 years until 798 VY when human **Duke Blackshield** would be symbolically given power.
 - After the rebellion is put down, Os becomes more reclusive.

-## Worldly Happenings
+## Worldly Happenings 560 AC / 360 VY - 1000 AC / 800 VY
+- **[New Geskoworm](/locations/Mardun/north_geskoworm) vs. [Fywick](/locations/Mardun/Fywick)**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
 - **???
 AC** Os disappears from Vrintia.
 A council of 12 is put in place to maintain control of the country.
+Members of the council are primarily royal family with some rare exceptions.
 - **???
 AC** Bazzdows begins to regain some function, and sends out a distress signal beckoning adventurers to the [Sea of Ice]().
 - **???
 AC** Vaudis, a city on the Wild Coast to the west of Vrintia grows in prominence.
 - **???
 AC** The War of the Great Maw begins on Felldora, threatening all Fywick colonies.
 Vampires, cultists, dinosaurs, kaiju, elderitch horrors, and wizards duke it out epic style.
 Estis locks its gates for good.
 - **???
 AC** Encouraged by mysterious beepings, a remote artificer in Helmaer constructs the Phantom Lighthouse as a means of one-way transport through the Sea of Ice.
 The Brotherhood of the Beep is formed to follow its guidance.
+- **???
+VY** Esoteric Magicians work with dragonborn artificers of Inferno's Rest to devise a way to "enter into" the greatwyrm's dream in the most recent attempt to wake him back up.
+- **???
+VY** Barad Ashnef is rebuilt.
+- **???
+VY** Representatives from Kaltrosar do the unthinkable and visit Hastow to meet with the Red Archon in person.

 # The New Campaign Era
 - **798 VY**: Human **Duke Blackshield** is given symbolic power over Arnsworth, ending 445 years of elvish leadership.